2003 DO-IT Summer Study Schedule

 - Creating Camp Courage home page

-- It's expected that you will arrive promptly and participate in all program activities.
-This schedule of daily activities should help you know what is planned and when to be ready!
-Plan ahead for personal care or transportation needs.
-If you have special circumstances that require an adjustment to your schedule, request approval from a DO-IT staff member.
+This schedule lets you know what is planned and when to be ready!
+Plan ahead for rest, personal care, and other needs so you can arrive promptly and participate in all activities.
+If you require an adjustment to your schedule, request approval from a DO-IT staff member.

 - Complete individual or group projects as assigned.
 Use time available during open computer labs to complete newsletter articles and other assignments.

-- It is expected that you will abide by all curfews and gather only in designated campus and building locations.
-In McCarty Hall, please remember that only females are permitted on Floor 2 and only males are permitted on Floor 3 (this includes individual rooms).
-However, the small lounge on Floor 3 and the computer room in Room 284 are "open" areas.
+- You are expected to abide by all curfews and gather only in designated campus locations.
+In McCarty Hall, please remember that only females are permitted on Floor 2 and only males are permitted on Floor 3.
+One exception - the Floor 3 lounge is an "open" area.

-- Please be aware of your personal safety during the program.
-Between McCarty Hall and other campus buildings, always travel in a group of 3 or more.
+- Please be aware of your personal safety during the program, both on campus and off campus.
+Always travel in a group of 3 or more.

-- Please carry your room keys, meal card, and Summer Study schedule with you at all times.
+- Please wear your name tag and carry your room keys, meal card, and Summer Study schedule with you at all times.

-- If you have suggestions for additional activities to add to the schedule, share your ideas with Sheryl Burgstahler, Sara Lopez, or Tracy Jirikowic.
+- If you have suggestions for additional activities to add to the schedule, share your ideas with Sheryl Burgstahler, Sara Lopez, Scott Bellman, or Tracy Jirikowic.